I’ve been looking for things to do in Vancouver since 1986.

 Proceed through the remaining exhibits to gaze at over 20,000 rare artifacts; including seized firearms, counterfeit currency and police uniforms.

-Vancouverites brag that they can finish at the office downtown at 5:00 and be bombing down the slopes of the local ski hills by 6:00.
+Vancouverites brag that they can finish at the office downtown at 5:00 and be in the middle of any number of outdoor activities, particularily bombing down the local ski hills by 6:00.

 It’s true, traffic willing.

-With Grouse, Cypress, and Seymour mountains serving ski and snowboard bums between late November and early March you’ll be spoiled for choice.
+With Grouse Mountain, Cypress, and Seymour serving ski and snowboard bums between late November and early March you’ll be spoiled for choice.

-Tourists usually go to Grouse for its proximity and amazing views of the city.
+Tourists usually go to Grouse Mountain for its proximity and spectacular views of the city.